BranchScope/canudo/DEPLOY.md

 # DEPLOY GUIDE
-Ok, I mean, I dockerized it for a reason...
+Ok, I mean, I dockerized it for a reason...\
+**DISCLAIMER:** this guide doesn't include what's inside `cron`, it's just another project I will fix when my love for [brown eyed girls](https://youtu.be/UfmkgQRmmeE) ends, so never.

 ## Installation & requirements
 - Install docker for your system